zhuoran-wei/zhuoran-wei/README.md

 # Projects

+## PiStar

+PiStar is a parallel LIA* solver, which can be used in scenarios such as SQL equivalence checking.
+It is the first parallel LIA* solver to the best of my knowledge.
+This is my master's thesis.

 ## SQLDriller

 SQLDriller is an automated detection and fixing tool for inconsistencies in text-to-SQL datasets, thus improving their quality.
 I participated in the implementation of the SQL equivalence checker and the evaluation of SQLDriller.